cassidyjames/cassidyjames.github.io/home/index.md

 #### Sonoff _👍 Recommend_

-I have multiple [SNZB-02](https://sonoff.tech/product/gateway-and-sensors/snzb-02/) climate sensors around the home, and they all work reliably.
+I have multiple [Sonoff SNZB-02 climate sensors](https://sonoff.tech/product/gateway-and-sensors/snzb-02/) around the home, and they all work reliably.
 They're pretty cheap, now, too, especially since the SNZB-02**D** (for display) and SNZB-02**P** (updated model) came out with the same capabilities.
 They're relatively small (though not as small as the Aqara ones) and seem accurate enough for my needs.

-If you want a display, the [SNZB-02D](https://sonoff.tech/product/gateway-and-sensors/snzb-2d/) has the same guts, but adds a little LCD display which is nice if you want to see the temperature and humidity at a glance without using a smart display or phone.
-For example, we use this in our kids' room so we can see the temperature when we're getting them ready for bed, and in our dining room that gets a lot of sun so we can know the actual temperature.
+If you want a display, the [Sonoff SNZB-02D climate sensor](https://sonoff.tech/product/gateway-and-sensors/snzb-2d/) has the same guts, but adds a little LCD display which is nice if you want to see the temperature and humidity at a glance without using a smart display or phone.
+For example, we use this in our kids' room so we can see the temperature when we're getting them ready for bed, and in our dining room that gets a lot of sun so we can know the actual temperature in the room before deciding to open a window.

 #### Debug temperatures in other sensors